slmhastings/Penny-Blog/src/pages/blog/2021-05-20-what-the-heck-is-crypto.md

 title: "What the heck is Crypto? "
 date: 2021-05-24T22:00:00.000Z
 description: >+
-  (4 minute read) Cryptocurrency.
+  Cryptocurrency.
 Bitcoin.
 NFTs.
 We’re bringing the girl talk – and much-needed clarity – to this hot topic that’s causing a lot of buzz in the investment world.

 featuredpost: true
 featuredimage: /img/3889328983b92735673c1e88193e7999.jpg